 Social commerce expansion

-Social commerce is not something you should do on the side.
+In the plan for Shopify international expansion, social commerce is not something you should do on the side.
 People are choosing to shop on social media platforms at a rapidly increasing rate.
 This is about to explode with the new launch of Facebook Shops and Instagram Shops.